emrgnt-cmplxty/fermi/README.md

-# gdex
+# fermi
-gdex is the monorepo that contains gdex-core and associated helpers
+fermi is the monorepo that contains fermi-core and associated helpers